jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab6_Modeling Registers and Counters .md

 endmodule

 ```
-We can run Simulation to check the code by clicking the Run Simulation under the SIMULATION and choose the first Run Behavioral Simulation.
+We can run a Simulation to check the code by clicking the Run Simulation under the SIMULATION and choosing the first Run Behavioral Simulation.

 <div align=center><img src="imgs/v2/12.png" alt="drawing" width="800"/></div>

 ## Counters
 Counters can be asynchronous or synchronous.
 Asynchronous counters count the number of events
 solely using an event signal.
-Synchronous counters, on the other hand, use a common clock signal so
+On the other hand, synchronous counters use a common clock signal so
 that when several flip-flops must change state, the state changes occur simultaneously.

-A binary counter is a simple counter which counts values up when an enable signal is asserted and will
+A binary counter is a simple counter that counts values up when an enable signal is asserted and will
 reset when the reset control signal is asserted.
 Of course, a clear signal will have a higher priority over
-the enable signal.
+the enabled signal.
 The following diagram shows such a counter.
-Note that clear is an asynchronous
+Clear is an asynchronous
-negative logic signal whereas Enable is synchronous positive logic signal.
+negative logic signal, whereas Enable is the synchronous positive logic signal.

 <div align=center><img src="imgs/v2/13.png" alt="drawing" width="600"/></div>

 ### Part6-2-1

-Design a 8-bit counter using T flip-flops, extending the above structure to
+Design an 8-bit counter using T flip-flops, extending the above structure to
 8-bits.
 Your design needs to be hierarchical, using a T flip-flop in
-behavioral modeling, and rest either in dataflow or gate-level modeling.
+behavioral modeling, and the rest should be either in dataflow or gate-level modeling.
 Develop a testbench and validate the design.
 Assign Clock input, Clear_n,
 Enable, and Q.